thomassadli25/hello-world/README.md

 I also learn how to request for a pull
 Finally, I learn how to merge the file
-My purpose of learning R Programming is to be a successful Data Scientist in the future
+My purpose of learning R Programming is to be a successful Data Scientist in the future I now understand how to clone file from Github to RStudio and revise it again